BroadcomMFD/test4z/README.md

 * **Search** through records in a data set.
 * **Update** records in a dataset
-* **Copy** data set with filter, skip, limit possibilities Addiotionally, you can use the provided mock server that allows you to use the Test4z samples when Test4z is not running on mainframe.
+* **Copy** data set with filter, skip, limit possibilities Additionally, you can use the provided mock server that allows you to use the Test4z samples when Test4z is not running on mainframe.

 ## Getting Started
 Follow these instructions to set up the Test4z Sample project on your local machine.